-Refer to the research, a PID main controller with fuzzy parallel feedback linearization estimator design and application to continuum robot arm has proposed in order to design high performance nonlinear estimator in the presence of highly uncertainties and external disturbances.
-Regarding to the positive points in linear PID controller, parallel feedback linearization method and fuzzy inference system it is found that the fuzzy logic laws derived in the Lyapunov sense.
-The stability of the closed-loop system is proved mathematically based on the Lyapunov method.
-The main target in this work is compensating the model uncertainty by fuzzy inference system, in the case of continuum robot arm.
-In finally part parallel fuzzy feedback linearization compensator is used to compensate and adjusted the linear PID controller.
-In this case the performance is improved by using the advantages of nonlinear feedback linearization method and artificial intelligence compensate while the disadvantages removed by added each method to previous method.
+Refer to the research, proposed computed torques fuzzy compensates PID controller is designed and applied to continuum robot manipulator to design a controller based on the best quality.
+Based on this method, PID controller is the main controller and in the first part fuzzy controller is used to estimate the external disturbance.
+Regarding to the positive points in linear PID controller, serial computed torque compensator and fuzzy inference system it is found that this system can improve the stability and the trajectory performance.
+The main target in this work is design and implements the highly nonlinear model uncertainty by fuzzy feed-forward inference engine, in the case of continuum robot arm.
+In finally serial feed-forward fuzzy computed torque compensator is used to compensate and adjusted the linear PID controller.
+In this case the performance is improved by using the advantages of computed torque method and artificial intelligence compensate while the disadvantages removed by added each method to previous method.